德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Dave Pahl - Head of IR & VP

 • Sure, yes.
 Thanks again, Tom.
-I would say that many customers, and especially those in automotive, as they went through and dealt with the disruptions that they had in supply chains actually, were very thoughtful in looking at where their supply is coming from, what things that they can do differently well beyond just carrying extra days of inventory.
+I would say that many customers, and especially those in automotive, as they went through and dealt with disruptions that they had in supply chains actually were very thoughtful in looking at where their supply is coming from, what things that they can do differently, well beyond just carrying extra days of inventory.
 And when they went through that analysis, I think many found that they have a pretty significant dependence on wafers coming out of both China and Taiwan.

 • And what they described that to us is geopolitically dependable capacity is what they're seeking.
 And again, we've talked about that before in our capital management updates.
 We believe that that's going to be highly sought after.
 It is -- we are seeing that today.
 And so I think we're in a position to be able to support customers and that growth that will come from that.